 The path to finding the best jewellery piece is not an easy one.
-No matter if you are a collector, a person who wears jewellery in their daily life or simply someone who wants to impress their significant other with a stunning piece, spending money without thorough planning is never the way to go.
+No matter, if you are a collector, a person who wears jewellery in their daily life or simply someone who wants to impress their significant other with a stunning piece, spending money without thorough planning, is never the way to go.
 You will need to think creatively and approach this in a holistic way in order to tackle the difficulties of the journey.
 And this is where this article will shine!

 The task can be daunting at first and instil fear in a beginner's mind.

 Though, if you perceive it as a relaxing journey or a thrilling hunt for the perfect jewel it is going to reward you in ways you couldn't possibly imagine!
 Before we begin, it would be wise to split the potential buyer types into categories.
-The course of action you will take will be defined by the category you belong in.
+The course of action you will take will be defined by the category you belong to.

 Buying Jewellery as a Present:

 Buying a jewellery present may sound simple but is actually one of the trickiest tasks.
 Why? because it means choosing on behalf of someone else.
 This involves many dangers.
 From buying a jewellery piece that does not match your loved one's style or character to buying cheap jewellery at an unfairly high price or even buying a jewellery piece that is the wrong size!!
-This section is a vital and ideal part of the guide for raising your awareness and your perception levels as well preparedness in the field of buying jewellery gifts for your loved ones!
+This section is a vital and ideal part of the guide for raising your awareness and your perception levels as well as preparedness in the field of buying jewellery gifts for your loved ones!

 Perceptiveness in Conversation:

 Start by paying attention to your conversations with your significant other.
 It will save you a lot of time.
 There are subtle signs that we sometimes may not pay attention to when we talk with others.
 Tiny hints like pointing at directions and changing the tone of our voice when we want something are all important indicators that we sometimes miss in our daily conversations.
 By paying attention to these behaviours we are going to improve our chances of getting a suitable present for our loved ones!